iyerhari5/P2-TrafficSignClassification/README.md

 | ~0				    | Road narrows on the right   					|

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+### Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)

-####1.
-Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+The output of the first convolutional layer was visualized with the first traffic sign image from the web as the input.
+As can be seen from the figure below, the layer seems to be activating on the edges of the speed limit letters and the circular outline.

+![alt text][image7]